Darryl B. Hood

-Dr. Darryl B. Hood is a tenured Professor at Ohio State University and a highly regarded African American neurotoxicologist.
+Dr. Darryl B. Hood is a tenured Professor at Ohio State University and neurotoxicologist.
 He is the author of Multigenerational Effects of Inhaled B(a)P on Development.
 Hood led the most successful Minority S11 NIEHS-sponsored initiative, known as the Advanced Research Cooperation in Environmental Health (ARCH) Program.
 Additionally, Dr. Hood is currently a Dean's Fellow in Diversity, Equity, and Inclusion research at Ohio State University.
-He has also been cited in several articles regarding the recalibration of reference concentrations for inhaled B(a)P exposures affecting reproduction and neurotoxicity.
-As a co-architect, Darryl B. Hood has continued to work at Ohio State University on the "Public Health Exposome" outlining methods to improve future pandemic protocol and prevent current disease spread.
-Over the years Darryl has used and continues to use his knowledge to better educate surrounding communities about various health crises.

 Early life

-Darryl B. Hood was born in 1958 in North Carolina.
-The oldest of 3 children, Hood grew up in an ordinary life.
-Raised by both parents heavily involved in church during the Civil Rights Movement, Darryl became a part of history at a young age.
-At 10 years old, after the Brown vs. Board of Education case was being heard across the country, Darryl's parents made him a plaintiff in the later case Swann vs. Charlotte-Mecklenburg Board of Education, aimed at speeding up the racial integration of public schools.
-During his freshman year in college Darryl's grandmother was diagnosed with uterine cancer.
-Partaking in his grandmother's frequent doctoral visits throughout her fight with cancer, Darryl noticed it was difficult for him and his family to understand and effectively communicate with the doctors.
-This frustration drove Darryl's initial interest of Biology and later his pursuits of public health research and education.
-Darryl was heavily influenced by his family.
-He was taught to work for what he wanted; his foundation as a young boy helped shape him into the man he is today.
+He was born in 1958 in North Carolina.
+The oldest of three children who were raised by parents heavily involved in church during the Civil Rights Movement, Hood was a plaintiff in the later case Swann vs. Charlotte-Mecklenburg Board of Education, aimed at speeding up the racial integration of public schools.

 Education

-Darryl B. Hood graduated with a bachelor's science degree in biology and chemistry from Johnson C. Smith University and received his Ph.D. from East Tennessee State University in 1990.
+Hood graduated with a bachelor's science degree in biology and chemistry from Johnson C. Smith University and received his Ph.D. from East Tennessee State University in 1990.
 Soon after, Dr. Hood began research and served as a member of the faculty at Meharry Medical College from 1993 to 2013.
 Hood completed his postdoctoral studies at Vanderbilt University School of Medicine at the Center in Molecular Toxicology.
 Dr. Hood has also mentored over 15 MSPH/MPH, 15-PhD, and 9-Postdoctoral fellowships.